paulhibbitts/top-10-docsify-this-tips/README.md

 - Seamlessly integrate and Docsify-This pages into other platforms (e.g. LMSs) by visually styling content using URL parameters.

-## Multilingual Sites

-- Support multiple languages using subfolders with content in each language, including a custom Sidebar, Navbar and Footers.

 # Bonus Tips

 ## Advanced Web Page Builder